websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 - You can reorder Experiences in the selection dialog using the Up (![Up](../../../images/icon-angle-up.png)) and Down (![Down](../../../images/icon-angle-down.png)) controls.
 - When you have multiple experiences in the same Content Page, their order determines their preference:

-  - Experiences at the top of the list take preference over the ones below.
+  - Experiences at the top of the list take precedence over the ones below.
   - When a user meets the criteria for more than one Experience, the Experience listed first is the active one.
-  - An experience is inactive when placed below an experience targeted to the *Anyone* Segment.
+  - An Experience is inactive when placed below an experience targeted to the *Anyone* Segment.
   - New Experiences are listed below the *Default* experience and inactive by default.

   ```tip::